The moral dilemma of volunteer tourism

 My search for purpose may seem like a First World quest, but Jane experienced something similar.
 When she married her husband, John, in 1977, he didn't want her to work.
 "I felt so bad because I was used to working," says Jane, who had been a dressmaker and then a receptionist for Air India.
 "My parents were not happy because they had educated me.
 I had gone to college.
 Working was very good for me.
 And now I am somebody's wife.
 And from that day, I stay as a housewife."

 In 1983, Jane was born again.
-She soon became involved with Aglow International, an organization of Christian women.
+She soon became involved with Aglow International, an organisation of Christian women.
 She was named chair of the Mombasa chapter in 1991 and began traveling to other towns.
 "I see children suffering," she says.
 "I see children crying.
 Sometimes it is in the slums or the streets.
 I say, 'Whose children are these?'
 They are orphans.
 God started preaching to me about these children.
-And I organize for a group to visit the children in the slums.
+And I organise for a group to visit the children in the slums.
 We used to go, 15 women, we give them food, we take clothes, we talk to them about Jesus, and the love of God.
 But when I come home, I don't have any peace.
 I was crying.
 And my husband is worried.
 'You are going to get yourself sick.
 What can you do?
 You cannot care for all of those children.' "

 When you sleep, Jane tells me, God can talk to you.
 And one night she heard the voice of God.
 And God said to her: You have been crying for the children.
 What are you doing about them?